YusufNik/UiTM_Projects_Sem4/README.md

 # UiTM_Projects_Sem4
 Compilation of projects in UiTM for semester 4

-# CHAPS and Quizard Projects
+# CHAPS and Quizard Web Projects
+# Autowash Mobila App Project

 ## Overview

-This repository contains two main projects: **CHAPS** and **Quizard**.
+This repository contains three main projects: **CHAPS**, **Quizard** and **Autowash**.
 Each project includes all necessary PHP, CSS, HTML files, images, and respective SQL database files for setting up and running the applications.

 ### Project Structure